luojw-dwr/Toy-Parallel-Mux-Generator/README.md

 Toy Parallel Mux Generator
 =======================

+(This repository originated as a submission to CNRV Challenge CH001.)

 Given a `Mux2` module, this project offers a toy model as a parallel mux generator for any number of inputs.

 ## Module Interface